DheerendraRathor/AnonPost/README.md

-# Anon_CMS
+# Anon Post

-This is a anonymous comlaint management system with LDAP authentication backend.
+This is a anonymous post management system with LDAP authentication backend.

 ##Features
 * To register posts anonymously*